jart/blink/README.md

 - `-s` enables system call logging.
 This will emit to the log file the names of system calls each time a SYSCALL instruction in executed, along with its arguments and result.
+System calls are logged once they've completed.
+If this option is specified twice, then system calls which are likely to block (e.g. poll) will be logged at entry too.
+If this option is specified thrice, then all cancellation points will be logged upon entry.
 System call logging isn't available in `MODE=rel` and `MODE=tiny` builds, in which case this flag is ignored.

 - `-Z` will cause internal statistics to be printed to standard error on exit.
 Stats aren't available in `MODE=rel` and `MODE=tiny` builds, and